LLJFT/CODRosterScheduler/replit.md

 ## Overview

-This is a team schedule and attendance management application for Marvel Rivals esports teams.
-The application allows team managers to track player availability across different roles (Tank, DPS, Support) for weekly practice sessions.
-It features a weekly calendar view with time block selections, real-time synchronization with Google Sheets, and a Material Design-inspired interface with golden/black theme matching Marvel Rivals branding.
+This is a permanent team availability tracker for Marvel Rivals esports teams called "The Vicious".
+The application allows team managers to track player availability across different roles (Tank, DPS, Support) for practice sessions.
+It features a permanent schedule (Monday-Sunday) that persists year-round, real-time synchronization with Google Sheets, inline editing capabilities, and a Material Design-inspired interface with golden/black theme matching Marvel Rivals branding.

 ## User Preferences